sambhavmahajan/Cloud-Service-For-File-Storage/README.md

 - You may visit again and login.

 #### How to clone.
-- First ensure golang version 1.21.00(atleast is installed).
+- Ensure golang version 1.21.00(atleast) is installed.
 - Clone the repository: `git clone https://github.com/sambhavmahajan/Cloud-Service-For-File-Storage`
 - `go mod tidy` to install any dependencies, if gin is not installed it will automatically install it.
 - Set your own port and binding, modify router.Run(), default port is `8080` and default binding is `localhost`